Code-Institute-Submissions/Under-The-Arch/README.md

 For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

-Feature 1: I used the inverse colour combination of a very Irish symbol, the colours of a drink of Guinnees.
+Feature 1: I used the inverse colour combination of a very Irish symbol, the colours of a drink of Guinness.Appealing and easy on the eyes.

 Feature 2: Flexible design where the website can be viewed across all devices and browsers with no loss of information, lack of functionality or poor user experience.